mozilla/django-tidings/docs/settings.rst

   A Boolean: whether to require email confirmation of anonymous watches.
 If this is ``True``, tidings will send a mail to the creator of an anonymous watch with a confirmation link.
-That link should point to a view which calls :meth:`tidings.models.Watch.activate` and saves the watch.
+That link should point to a view which calls :meth:`Watch.activate() <tidings.models.Watch.activate>` and saves the watch.
   (No such built-in view is yet provided.)
 Until the watch is activated, tidings will ignore it.

   Default: No default; you must set it manually.